Skip to main content

 Web experiments run inside a browser, which introduces sources of variability that do not exist in laboratory software:

-• Input device latency — Keyboard and mouse events pass through the operating system's input stack before reaching the browser.
-Typical added latency is 4–20 ms depending on hardware, OS, and whether the device uses USB polling or Bluetooth.
+• Input device latency: Keyboard and mouse events pass through the operating system's input stack before reaching the browser.
+Typical added latency is 4 to 20 ms depending on hardware, OS, and whether the device uses USB polling or Bluetooth.

 Practical guidance: For paradigms where timing precision is critical (masked priming, attentional blink, backward masking), consider requiring participants to use a desktop or laptop with a wired keyboard and a Chrome-based browser.
 Use the device-gating and screen-metrics features described below to record the participant's setup.